Ryuske/TimeManager/README.md

         3 times.
 When you click Add Date you'll be given a calendar where the only dates you can click are the ones within the pay period that you are looking at.

+        Also please note that all previous in/out slots for that dates must be filled before adding a new date.

 ### Print a Timecard ###
         You can view a printer friendly version of the pay period by clicking on the Print button to the right of the employees name in the blue bar.
 It just gives a very basic table with the employees